gSchool/DNA-release-2/02-Phase-1/01-emergence.md

 We are *extensively* discussing the definition of DevOps to provide two key items:

 * A common definition of DevOps to start from
-* A deeper understanding of DevOps before diving into implementation and DoD examples.
+* A deeper understanding of DevOps before diving into implementation and DoD examples. <br><br>

-We intentionally will discuss DevSecOps at length in later sections.
+**We intentionally will discuss DevSecOps at length in later sections.**
 ### !end-callout

 **Disclaimer:** This section heavily references the article ‘What is DevOps?’ for content and overall structure.
 For more information please visit the original source at: